jainnsiddhant/Real-Estate-Price-Forcasting-Model/README.md

 # Real Estate Price Forecasting Model
-This repository contains code and resources for building a real estate price forecasting model.
-The project focuses on developing a model that can accurately predict the prices of real estate properties based on various features.
-The model is built using machine learning techniques and evaluated using industry-standard metrics.
+The "Real-Estate-Price-Forcasting-Model" project is a comprehensive data science endeavor focused on developing an advanced model for accurately predicting real estate property prices.
+This project encompasses the entire lifecycle of a data science project, from data exploration and preprocessing to model development and evaluation.
+By leveraging machine learning algorithms and techniques, the project aims to uncover the complex relationships between various features and property prices, enabling data-driven decision-making in the real estate industry.

 # The project requires the following dependencies:
 - Python (3.6+)